-- Computer Science graduates will demonstrate professionalism that is consistent with the following goals: demonstrate professional integrity and ethical decision making, embrace diversity as a source of lifelong learning, and prepare to live and work in a global society.
+- Graduates will demonstrate professionalism that is consistent with the following goals: demonstrate professional integrity and ethical decision making, embrace diversity as a source of lifelong learning, and prepare to live and work in a global society.

 Student Outcomes for Computer Engineering and Electrical Engineering Majors

 The Computer Engineering and Electrical Engineering programs enable students to achieve, by the time of graduation:

 - an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.

 - an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.

 - an ability to communicate effectively with a range of audiences.

 - an ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts.